27 October 2022

 Find and combine lost super

-To save on fees and make admin easier, search for any lost super you might have, and make sure your super is in one place.
+Fewer accounts could save fees and make admin easier.
+Search for any lost super you may have, and consider combining it so your super is in one place1.

 Check your insurance cover

-Any cover you have through AustralianSuper will continue for 16 months.
-But it’s worth using this time to check your insurance needs.
+If your account is not receiving contributions, your insurance cover may cease after 16 months.
+It's worth using this time to check your insurance needs.

 Access super early